OneCrazyCoder/MMOGamepadOverlay/README.md

 Nothing says it can't also be used for other games though, as it is customizable.

-## Basic operation
+## Initial setup

 Place the executable wherever is convenient, keeping in mind that it will generate and read text files with the *.ini* extension in the same folder in which it is placed.
 When run for the first time, you will be prompted to create a **Profile**, which is associated with one or more *.ini* files that customize how the application looks and behaves.
 Multiple example profiles are provided to pick from as a base template.
 You can just choose to have a single profile and auto-load it every time, or have different ones for different games or even different characters for the same game.
 You will then be prompted if you want your profile to also automatically launch an associated game (if it is the first profile loaded when launching the app), for convenience.

 After that, load up the game and you should be able to use the controller to move your character, move the mouse, and perform actions.
 How that all functions depends on the game and the settings in your loaded Profile.

-## Gamepad conflict for Windows 10+

-Some games (notably *Monsters & Memories* pre-alpha tests as of this writing) may actually respond to gamepad input already in Windows 10+, but not in any useful way.
-In fact, Windows itself can respond to gamepad input such as in the start menu by using this new UWP "feature".
-This can be problematic because this gamepad overlay can not stop other applications or Windows from detecting gamepad input, causing buttons you press to result in extra actions you did not intend (in M&M's case, pressing "A" on an XBox controller can cause it to click on the last button you clicked with the mouse, for example, in addition to whatever you actually assign "A" to do here).

-One way to stop this is using a utility called [HidHide](https://github.com/nefarius/HidHide) (which, if you are using a PlayStation controller and something like DS4Windows, you may already have installed anyway).
-Search your computer for "HidHide Configuration" and run that app if you have this installed.
-There, you can set it to "hide" your gamepads from the game in question, so they will ONLY respond to the mouse and keyboard input sent by this application (and your actual mouse and keyboard).
-HidHide can't stop Windows itself from responding to gamepad input though.

-For some applications (but sadly not *Monsters & Memories* last time I tried this) it can work to just disable this "feature" in Windows, if your Windows is updated enough to allow that, through a Registry edit.
-[Here](https://github.com/microsoft/microsoft-ui-xaml/issues/1495#issuecomment-745586048) is a description of how to do it.
-In case that link dies at some point, the brief version is to make a Registry key ``
-HKLM\Software\Microsoft\Input\Settings\ControllerProcessor\ControllerToVKMapping`` and add a DWORD to it called ``Enabled`` and set its value to 0.
-This will only disable Windows and some "UWP" apps from using the gamepad for basic functionality - it will not prevent games that natively support gamepads for full game play, or utilities like this application or Steam from remapping a gamepad to keyboard & mouse input.

-## Basic use and default control scheme
+## Basic use with a default control scheme

-The rest of this Readme file explains how to customize your control scheme by editing .ini files using a text editor.
-This may seem daunting, but keep in mind that **you don't actually have to learn any of the rest of this stuff if the default profiles provided (or maybe shared by other users) work for your needs!**
+The rest of this Readme file after this section explains how to customize your control scheme by editing .ini files using a text editor.
+This may seem daunting, but keep in mind that **you don't actually have to learn any of the rest of this stuff if the default profiles provided (or maybe shared by other users) work for your needs!
+The information in this section is likely all you need!** This section will explain the few things you can customize without needing to manually edit a .ini text file.

+This app will *not* automatically detect if you move around your in-game UI windows, and some functionality depends on it knowing their current positions!
+Therefore, you can update the positions of UI elements by selecting Edit->UI Layout from the app's main window, or selecting the option via your controller from Settings in the main menu of the default control scheme.
+It should be pretty simple from there to move things to match your in-game UI layout, but more details are given further down in this document in a section called "UI Layout Editor".

+You may also want to customize your macros in the Macros menu included in the default control scheme, accessed by tapping L2 and using your D-Pad.
+If you don't want to edit a text file, you can instead add, edit, and remove Macros while playing by pressing and holding a direction on your D-Pad for a second while in this Macros menu, and then following the instructions in the prompt that pops up.
+Try editing some of the pre-existing macros to get an idea of how to format macros, and refer to the rest of this guide for more details on what kind of commands you can set on a macro if needed.

 If you'd like a simpler user guide for just playing a supported MMO with the app using a default included control scheme, try this video (click the image to play):

 [![MMOGO Video User Guide](http://img.youtube.com/vi/dGfhbFy53Rk/0.jpg)](http://www.youtube.com/watch?v=dGfhbFy53Rk "MMO Gamepad Overlay User Guide")

+**IMPORTANT NOTE:** Be aware that some games, (notably "Monsters & Memories" pre-alpha tests as of this writing) may actually respond to gamepad input already and thus interfere with this app (and any other similar apps) by performing undesired actions when you press a button that you've assigned to do something else.
+You can use a utility called [HidHide](https://github.com/nefarius/HidHide) to fix this by preventing the game from detecting your controller.
+More details about this problem and using HidHide to fix it are given in the above video.
+Windows 10+ itself may also respond to gamepad input in undesired ways, which you can disable via your system registry by setting ``
+HKLM\Software\Microsoft\Input\Settings\ControllerProcessor\ControllerToVKMapping\Enabled`` to 0 as explained [here](https://github.com/microsoft/microsoft-ui-xaml/issues/1495#issuecomment-745586048), if you want to also navigate Windows with your gamepad while the app is active.

 ## Profile Setup